resingm/de-maxresing-www/content/index.md

 My name is Max Resing.
 I am a full-time computer-science student, a former full-stack developer and a current DevOps engineer in part-time, an enthusiast of open-source software and a passionate Linux system administrator of a humble home lab.
-My home lab is a stack of four Raspberry Pis which run my personal projects and services.
+My home lab is a stack of four Raspberry Pis and a powerful on-demand server which run my personal projects and services.
+It is complemented with two VPS in the cloud.

 !>header.end